Chinenye Ochuba-Akinlade

 Chinenye Ochuba-Akinlade is a Nigerian model and ex beauty pageant.

 Early life

 Ochuba-Akinlade is the seventh of eight children and also a twin.
 She is an Igbo.
 She won the 2002 edition of the Most Beautiful Girl in Nigeria pageant while awaiting admission into university.
 Despite being a favourite for the Miss Universe 2002 crown, she failed to make the top ten, but fared better at Miss World, where she was a top ten finalist, as well as the African Continental Queen of Beauty.
 Her reign was a scandal free one.

 Education

 She had her secondary education at Regan Memorial Secondary School.
 After her reign left her Computer Science at University of Lagos.
-She studied Accounting and Finance at the University of Greenwich London.
+She also studied Accounting and Finance at the University of Greenwich London.

 Career

 She was the Second Best for Miss Universe Pageant in Puerto Rico and Miss World.